quasar098/ctf-writeups/amateursctf-2023/censorship-lite++/README.md

 if the output is an error (prints zzzzzzz), then we know that those two characters are equal

-and use intuition and guesswork to deduce the flag
+then i used intuition and guesswork, along with [crossword solver](https://www.crosswordsolver.org/) to deduce the flag

 ```py
 import socket